cube3power/atsd/rule-engine/functions-web-query.md

 The values for such parameters are retrieved from the input map `p`.

-Unknown parameters in the map `p` are ignored.
+Unknown parameters in map `p` are ignored.

 ![query config form](images/query-config-form.png)